 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is an effective heating source.
-Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has routine service performed.
+Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has regular service performed.
 They do generate a lot of heat, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 Air Quality and Maintenance

 - Wood: Air quality is crucial to homeowners and homebuyers.
-Burning wood creates air pollution in and outside your family’s home and the smoky wood aroma that a wood burning fireplace gives off could be a health hazard.
+Burning wood produces air pollution in and outside your family’s home and the smoky wood aroma that a wood burning fireplace gives off could be a health hazard.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional chimney sweep.
-Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require regular cleanings of embers and spent logs.
+Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require periodic cleanings of embers and spent logs.